Table of Contents

 We've all been there.
 After a big meal, a belt feels a little too tight, sometimes you just need to loosen it a little.
 But instead of doing it yourself, why not let a smart belt do it for you?
 Well, that's exactly what Belty should have done.
 And everyone is already imagining shops full of these gadgets.
 What could go wrong?

 With an electric motor capable of connecting to the smartphone, Belty was actually more sophisticated than it looked.
-He could loosen the belt every time the user sits down to, to increase comfort, and he could adapt at any time to the pressure exerted by the body by changing the grip while keeping the pants up.
+She could loosen the belt every time the user sits in, to increase comfort, and she could adapt at any time to the pressure exerted by the body by changing the fit while keeping the pants on.

 Nothing, despite these prodigies evidently the world was not yet ready to let a machine do even such a simple thing.
 Goodbye shops!